Funding Circle Executes Share Buy-Back on LSE - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Funding Circle Holdings plc has executed a buy-back of 63,231 ordinary shares on the London Stock Exchange, with prices ranging from 122.00p to 126.80p per share.
-This move is part of a previously announced buy-back program and results in the company holding 396,246 shares in treasury, with a total of 304,345,330 shares in issue.
-The buy-back could potentially enhance shareholder value by reducing the number of shares available in the market, thereby increasing the value of remaining shares.
+Funding Circle Holdings plc has executed a share buy-back transaction, purchasing 48,604 of its own ordinary shares on the London Stock Exchange from Investec Bank plc.
+This move is part of a previously announced buy-back program, and the acquired shares will be held in treasury, impacting the company’s share capital and voting rights structure.

 The most recent analyst rating on (GB:FCH) stock is a Hold with a £124.00 price target.
 To see the full list of analyst forecasts on Funding Circle Holdings stock, see the GB:FCH Stock Forecast page.